erikjanwestendorp/UmbracoDocs/10/umbraco-cms/reference/routing/request-pipeline/outbound-pipeline.md

 ![All domains listed](images/no-sitedomainhelp.png)

-Which is 'noise' and can lead to confusion: accidentally clicking the staging URL, which is likely to be served from a different environment / different database etc may display the wrong content...
+Which is 'noise' and can lead to confusion: accidentally clicking the staging URL, which is likely to be served from a different environment / different database and so on may display the wrong content...

 To avoid this problem, use the default SiteDomainMapper's AddSite method to group Urls together.